telerik/ajax-docs/api/server/Telerik.Web.UI/RadSlidingZone.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  ExpandedPaneId `String`

+Sets/gets the id of the pane that is will be expanded

+###  Height `Unit`

+Sets/gets the height of the sliding zone

+###  IsSkinSet `String`

+For internal use.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  Items `SplitterItemsCollection`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets the collection of child items in the RadSplitter
+            control.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RuntimeSkin `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.
+Use this property to retrieve the child items of the RadSplitter
+            control.
+You can also use it to programmatically add or remove items.

-###  EnableAjaxSkinRendering `String`
+###  OnClientLoad `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
+Gets or sets a value indicating the client-side event handler that is called when
+            the RadSlidingZone control is initialized.

 #### Remarks
+Two parameters are passed to the handler:sender, the RadSlidingZone that fired the eventargsThis event cannot be cancelled.

+###  RegisterWithScriptManager `Boolean`

+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

+#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ClientStateFieldID `String`

 ###  RenderMode `RenderMode`